helloworld/python-fastapi-postgres-benchmark/.docs/instructions.md

 CAREFULLY read the provided tests first to understand the precise bounds of this spec.
 Implement the `cmd-logger` tool so that all these tests pass.

 Ensure that after your implementation is complete, all tests in app/tests/test.py are passing.

+In the case that a test case is failing, you should spend a some time carefully reasoning about why a test is failing, before you go into writing more code.
+Consider debugging your own outputs if tests are failing.